tensorflow/decision-forests/documentation/known_issues.md

 -   Use the version of TF-DF that is compatible with your version of TensorFlow.

-Note that TF-DF is not compatible with Keras 3 at this time.

 ### Compatibility table

 The following table shows the compatibility between